 A classic psychedelic, similar to LSD, psilocybin and mescalin, was found to activate a cell type in the brain that silences other neighboring neurons, a result that provides insight into how such drugs reduce anxiety, according to a new study.

-The findings show the psychedelic DOI (2,5-dimethoxy-4-iodoamphetamine) lessened in mice and rats while activating the ventral hippocampus and so-called fast-spiking interneurons there.
+The findings show the psychedelic DOI (2,5-dimethoxy-4-iodoamphetamine) lessened anxiety in mice and rats while activating the ventral hippocampus and so-called fast-spiking interneurons there.

-“It hasn’t been known what brain areas and are involved when psychedelics suppress anxiety,” said Alex Kwan, associate professor of biomedical engineering at Cornell University and senior author of the study, which appears in the journal Neuron.
+“It hasn’t been known what brain areas and cell types are involved when psychedelics suppress anxiety,” said Alex Kwan, associate professor of biomedical engineering at Cornell University and senior author of the study, which appears in the journal Neuron.
 “The idea is that if we know the neurobiology involved, we can design some better drug that would target these pathways.”

 “The work provides an understanding of the cellular trigger for the psychedelic-induced relief of anxiety,” said Vidita Vaidya, senior professor of biological sciences at the Tata Institute of Fundamental Research in Mumbai, and the paper’s corresponding author.